2023 Most Popular Allied Health Services Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Allied Health & Medical Assisting Services at Kettering College

 Out of the 6 schools in the Great Lakes Region that were part of this year’s ranking, Siena Heights University landed the # 5 spot on the list.
-Located in the town of Adrian, Siena Heights University is a private not-for-profit college with a small student population.
+Located in the town of Adrian, Siena Heights University is a private not-for-profit school with a small student population.

 About 33% of the students majoring in medical assisting at the school are women while 67% are male.